tonywzhang/Study-Guide-Notes/javascript.md

 Prevent Duplicate Variable Declaration

 ES6 doesn’t allow duplicate declaration of variables when we declare them using “let” or “const” in the same scope.
 This is very helpful in avoiding duplicate function expressions coming from different libraries (like the “add” function expression below).

+babel — A Tool to convert ES6 to ES5

+Babel is the most popular tool used to convert ES6 to ES5